Chishū Ryū: Career

 For about ten years, he was confined to walk-on parts and minor roles, often uncredited.
-During this time he appeared in fourteen films directed by Yasujirō Ozu, beginning with the college comedy Dreams of Youth (1928).
+During this time he appeared in the first of fourteen films directed by Yasujirō Ozu, beginning with the college comedy Dreams of Youth (1928).
 His first big part was in Ozu's College is a Nice Place (1936) and he made his mark as an actor in Ozu's The Only Son (also 1936), playing a failed middle-aged school-teacher in spite of the fact that he was only 32.
-This was his break-through role, and he now began to get major parts in other directors' films.
+This was his break-through role, and he then began to get major parts in other directors' films.
 He first played the lead in Torajirō Saitō's Aogeba tōtoshi (仰げば尊し 1937).
 His first leading role in an Ozu film was in the There Was a Father (父ありき 1942).
 This was another "elderly" part: he played the father of Shūji Sano, who was only seven years his junior.
-He was by now undoubtedly Ozu's favourite actor: he eventually appeared in 52 of Ozu's 54 films.
+He was by then undoubtedly Ozu's favourite actor: he eventually appeared in at least 32 of Ozu's 54 films and shorts.
 He had a role (not always the lead) in every one of Ozu's post-war movies, from Record of a Tenement Gentleman (1947) to An Autumn Afternoon (1962).
 He played his most famous "elderly" role in Tokyo Story (1953).

 Ryū appeared in well over 100 films by other directors.
 He was in Keisuke Kinoshita's Twenty-four Eyes (1954) and played wartime Prime Minister Kantarō Suzuki in Kihachi Okamoto's Japan's Longest Day (1967).
 From 1969 until his death in 1993, he played a curmudgeonly but benevolent Buddhist priest in more than forty of the immensely popular It's Tough Being a Man (Otoko wa tsurai yo) series starring Kiyoshi Atsumi as the lovable pedlar/conman Tora-san.
 Ryū parodied this role in Jūzō Itami's comedy The Funeral (1984).
 Ryū's last film was It's Tough Being a Man: Torajirō's Youth (男はつらいよ　寅次郎の青春: Otoko wa tsurai yo: Torajirō no seishun 1992).

 Between 1965 and 1989 he appeared in about 90 TV productions.